To sign up a new subscription, and to charge a customer, we need to know how much and how often to charge them. To do this, we need a Plan.

 For information regarding these fields in API, refer the plans section in the API documentation .

-These fields will not be available by default, you should enable these fields at Settings > Site Info > Enable Accounting Fields.
+These fields will not be available by default, you should enable these fields at Settings > Configure Chargebee > Billing Rules and select Enable Accounting Fields for integration.

 To hide a plan from appearing for selection in the Customer Portal (during the Change Subscription operation), uncheck the option Display in Customer Portal in the Create New Plan/Edit Plan page: